Shang-Chi and the Legend of the Ten Rings

 Shang-Chi and the Legend of the Ten Rings is a 2021 American superhero film based on Marvel Comics featuring the character Shang-Chi.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the 25th film in the Marvel Cinematic Universe (MCU).
-The film was directed by Destin Daniel Cretton, from a screenplay he wrote with Dave Callaham and Andrew Lanham, and stars Simu Liu as Shang-Chi alongside Awkwafina, Meng'er Zhang, Fala Chen, Florian Munteanu, Benedict Wong, Yuen Wah, Michelle Yeoh, Ben Kingsley, and Tony Leung.
-In the film, Shang-Chi is forced to confront his past when his father Wenwu (Leung), the leader of the Ten Rings organization, draws Shang-Chi and his sister Xialing (Zhang) into a search for a mythical village.
+The film was directed by Destin Daniel Cretton from a screenplay he wrote with Dave Callaham and Andrew Lanham, and stars Simu Liu as Shang-Chi alongside Awkwafina, Meng'er Zhang, Fala Chen, Florian Munteanu, Benedict Wong, Yuen Wah, Michelle Yeoh, Ben Kingsley, and Tony Leung.
+In the film, Shang-Chi is forced to confront his past when his father Wenwu (Leung), the leader of the Ten Rings terrorist organization, draws Shang-Chi and his sister Xialing (Zhang) into a search for a mythical village.

 A film based on Shang-Chi entered development in 2001, but work did not begin in earnest until December 2018 when Callaham was hired.
-Cretton joined in March 2019, with the project fast-tracked as Marvel's first film with an Asian lead.
-The film's title and primary cast were announced that July, revealing the film's connection to the Ten Rings organization, which previously appeared throughout the MCU, and its leader Wenwu.
+Cretton joined in March 2019 and the film's title and primary cast were announced that July.
+This revealed the film's connection to the Ten Rings organization, which previously appeared throughout the MCU, and its leader Wenwu who was adapted from the problematic comic book characters Fu Manchu and the Mandarin.
 Shang-Chi and the Legend of the Ten Rings is the first Marvel Studios film with an Asian director and a predominantly Asian cast.
 Filming began in Sydney in February 2020 but was put on hold in March due to the COVID-19 pandemic.
-Production resumed in August before completing in October, with additional shooting occurring in San Francisco.
+Production resumed in August and ended in October, with additional filming in San Francisco.
+Brad Allan and other members of the Jackie Chan Stunt Team coordinated the fight sequences.

-Shang-Chi and the Legend of the Ten Rings premiered in Los Angeles on August 16, 2021, and was released in the United States on September 3, as part of Phase Four of the MCU.
+Shang-Chi and the Legend of the Ten Rings premiered in Hollywood, Los Angeles, on August 16, 2021, and was released in the United States on September 3 as part of Phase Four of the MCU.
 It grossed over $432 million worldwide, making it the ninth-highest-grossing film of 2021.
-It set several box office records and received positive reviews from critics, many of whom praised the choreography of the action sequences, exploration and representation of Asian culture, Cretton's direction, and the performances from the cast, particularly those of Liu and Leung.
-The film received numerous awards and nominations, including a nomination for Best Visual Effects at the 94th Academy Awards.
-A sequel is in development, with Cretton set to return as writer and director.
+It set several box office records and received positive reviews from critics, many of whom praised the exploration and representation of Asian culture which differentiated the film from the rest of the MCU, as well as the action sequences and Leung's performance.
+The film received various accolades, including a nomination for Best Visual Effects at the 94th Academy Awards.
+A sequel is in development.